alyraffauf/self2025/index.md

 ---

-## Declared and Reusable Infrastructure
+## Reusable Infrastructure

 - ~10,000 lines of Nix modules.
 - For the past two years, almost every config I've written is in a Nix module.
-- Apps, settings, services, boot loaders, kernel modules, fonts, WiFi networks in Nix.
+- Apps, settings, services, bootloaders, kernel modules, fonts, WiFi networks in Nix.
 - Enabled on a host-by-host basis with a line or two of code.

 ![bg 100% right:50%](./img/alycodes.png)